tonyyoung-create/homework2/prompt.md

 - The project is ready for deployment to GitHub and Streamlit Cloud.
 - See below for deployment instructions.

+## Recent fixes (local workspace)
+- Added runtime dependency fixes: `wordcloud`, `Pillow`, and `joblib` were added to `requirements.txt` to ensure Streamlit Cloud and local runs install required packages.
+- Hardened `src/visualization.py` with an import guard for `wordcloud` and a bar-chart fallback to avoid import-time crashes.
+- Fixed CSV quoting in `data/sample_emails.csv` so `pandas.read_csv` reads `label` and `text` correctly.
+- Normalized imports and improved robustness in `src/train.py` and `src/app.py` (safe model/vectorizer checks, better probability formatting, added batch and performance pages).
+- Unit tests (`tests/test_preprocessing.py`) run and passed locally.

+These changes were committed and pushed to the repository's `main` branch.
+If you deploy to Streamlit Cloud, it will pick up the latest `requirements.txt` and code on the `main` branch.

 ---

 # GitHub + Streamlit Deployment Steps